-A proposed revised tree planting program at Burling Slip was submitted to SHPO in December 2010 for their review and concurrence.
-An additional three trees are being proposed to be planted at the southwest corner of the playground to provide additional shade and protection from the heat.
+During the first quarter of 2011, SHPO provided a letter stating that it has no comments on the revised tree planting program at Burling Slip.
+The revised tree planting program includes an additional three trees to be planted at the southwest corner of the playground to provide additional shade and protection from the heat.

-DPR expects to sign a contract to with a contractor for the construction of Pearl Street Playground in the first quarter of 2011.
+DPR expects the construction of Pearl Street Playground to begin in the second quarter of 2011.